uoelel/uoelel.github.io/content/research-skills.md

 description: "Research Management Skills"
 ---

+### Research study planning

+Mits Ota has created a slide deck on how to plan a study for your research project.
+You can find the slides [here](docs/W2_preparing_projects.pdf).

 ### Research best practices

 [Best practices](https://help.osf.io/hc/en-us/categories/360001530634-Best-Practices) for researchers compiled by the Open Science Foundation.
 From file management to publishing research output.